fmerg/pymerkle/README.md

 This consists in the following standard technique:

-- Upon computing the hash of a leaf, prepend its data with `0x00`.
+- Upon computing the hash of a leaf node, prepend `0x00` to payload
-- Upon computing the hash of an interior node, prepend the hashes of its children with `0x01`.
+- Upon computing the hash of an interior node, prepend `0x01` to payload

 Refer [here](./tests/test_defense.py) to see how to perform second preimage attack against the present implementation.